 In this world, there are things you can control and things you cannot.
-Yes, you control your reaction to outside forces and actions put upon you, but you cannot directly control them.
+You control your reaction to outside forces and actions put upon you, but you cannot directly control them.

 Covey stresses the importance of focusing your time and energy only on things you control.
-When something out of your control hits you, do not dwell.
-It is easier said than done, but when you can do this you can become more efficient.
-You focus on stuff that really matters.
+When something out of your control hits you, do not dwell on it.
+It is easier said than done, but when you can do this, you can become more efficient.
+You focus on the stuff that really matters in life.

 Begin with the End in Mind

 For me, this is all about reverse engineering your goals.
 Think about the goal you want to achieve, then figure out how to achieve it.
-Better yet, right it out.
+Better yet, write it out.

 Put First Things First

-Think about what needs to get done now.
-And do that.
+Think about what needs to get done now then do that.
 Best practices include doing the most dreaded tasks first, the small important ones in little spurts of time between big tasks, and outsourcing tasks that are urgent but not important for you to do.

 Many people use an urgency/importance grid to outline which task is which.
-We have a free worksheet for you if you want a head-start!
+We have that free worksheet for you, too, if you want a head-start!
 Just click the picture or sign up at the end of the article.

 As a former consumer packaged goods salesperson, I had to constantly find win/win solutions.
 I went into people’s stores and gave them recommendations on how to grow their business.
 They could quickly see when I was simply pushing something on them that was only good for me.
-But when I could really understand their problem (more on that next) and present solutions that helped them, there was true accountability and collaboration.
+But when I really understood their problem (more on that next) and presented solutions that helped them, there was true accountability and collaboration.